-Tender short ribs in a tomato red wine sauce with Parmesan mashed potatoes – this hearty slow-cooked short rib ragu is worth the time!
-Grab the recipe and be sure to check out more of my delicious beef recipes!
+Tender short ribs in a tomato red wine sauce with Parmesan mashed potatoes – this hearty Short Rib Ragu is worth the time!
+Serve it over mashed potatoes, egg noodles, rice, or pasta for the best comfort food dinner ever.

 The time investment to make this dish is well worth it – one bite of the tender, melt-in-your-mouth beef will make you so happy and so comforted you will try and figure out how to make this a rotating dinner in your weekend line-up.